webhintio/hint/docs/contributor-guide/how to/common-rule-scenarios.md

 ## Change feedback based on browser support

-Users can tell `sonarwhal` what browsers are important for them via the [`browserslist` property in `.sonarwhalrc`][browserconfiguration].
+Users can tell `sonarwhal` what browsers are important for them via the [`browserslist` property in `.sonarwhalrc`][browserconfiguration] or in the `package.json` file.
 You can have access to the list, and thus modify the feedback of your rule, via the property `context.targetedBrowsers`.

 <!-- eslint-disable no-unused-vars -->